 In an earlier post, I talked about how I entered the world of low-voltage audio and my commitment to delivering the best possible performance subject to that constraint.
-In this post I’d like to consider some strategies for generating power.
+In this post I’d like to consider some strategies for generating power in your LV application.

 Power supplies have a big impact on the rest of the circuit, so getting grounded in some approaches seems like mandatory prep.
 Below are four strategies you might consider for doing high-performance audio using a limited DC voltage power source.